 Research and Other Positions

-2013 – 2014 Research assistant (Angharad N. Valdivia), Institute Communications Research, University of Illinois at Urbana-Champaign (UIUC), USA Research work, editing of the departmental newsletter and learning material
+Research assistant (Angharad N. Valdivia), Institute Communications Research, University of Illinois at Urbana-Champaign (UIUC), USA

-2012 – 2014 Research assistant (Robert McChesney), Department of Communications, University of Illinois at Urbana-Champaign (UIUC), USA Assistance in research work
+Research assistant (Robert McChesney), Department of Communications, University of Illinois at Urbana-Champaign (UIUC), USA

-2012 – 2014 Tutor (voluntary), Education for Justice Project (Higher Education in Prison), UIUC and the Danville Correctional Center, Illinois, USA
+Tutor (voluntary), Education for Justice Project (Higher Education in Prison), UIUC and the Danville Correctional Center, Illinois, USA

-2003 – 2006 Student assistant, Erfurt School of Public Policy, University of Erfurt, Germany
+Student assistant, Erfurt School of Public Policy, University of Erfurt, Germany

-2005 – 2006 Research assistant, Environmental Policy Research Center, Free University Berlin, Germany
+- Environmental Policy Research Center, Free University Berlin, Germany

 Work in Progress

-“The ‘Big Four’ Publishing Houses and the Transition of the Press in Post-Socialist Germany.” - Article based on my dissertation, which gives a detailed account on the dealings of the major German publishing houses Springer, Bauer, Gruner+Jahr and Burda (“Big Four”) in early post-Wall GDR media policies and their eventual building of their own exclusive press distribution system in GDR.
+“The ‘Big Four’ Publishing Houses and the Transition of the Press in Post-Socialist Germany.” - Article that gives a detailed account on the dealings of the major German publishing houses Springer, Bauer, Gruner+Jahr and Burda (“Big Four”) in early post-Wall GDR media policies and their eventual building of their own exclusive press distribution system in GDR.

-“On the Privatization of GDR Publishers: The Fight over Ownership and the Treuhandgesellschaft.” - Article based on my dissertation, which deals with the rapid, first, joint-venture, later, privatization process of GDR publishers during the transition period, and the eventual dealings of the Treuhandgesellschaft, a “trust agency” and governmental administrative institution in charge of the privatization of the entire GDR economy.
+“On the Privatization of GDR Publishers: The Fight over Ownership and the Treuhandgesellschaft.” - Article based on further research, which deals with the rapid, first, joint-venture, later, privatization process of GDR publishers during the transition period, and the eventual dealings of the Treuhandgesellschaft, a “trust agency” and governmental administrative institution in charge of the privatization of the entire GDR economy.

 Die Übernahme der ostdeutschen Presse zur Wendezeit. - Book based on my dissertation, combining all of the above for a German readership (Publisher: Halem Verlag).